angular/angular/modules/angular2/docs/core/10_view.md

 </ul>                   | viewA
 ```

 Each View can have zero or more ViewPorts.
-By inserting and removing child Views to and from the ViewPort, the application can mutate the DOM structure to any desirable state.
-A View contain individual nodes or complex DOM structure.
-The insertion points for the child Views, known as ViewPorts, contain a DOM element which acts as an anchor.
-The anchor is either a `template` or a `script` element depending on your browser.
-It is used to identify where the child Views will be inserted.
+By inserting and removing child Views to and from the
+ViewContainers, the application can mutate the DOM structure to any desirable state.
+A View contain
+individual nodes or complex DOM structure.
+The insertion points for the child Views, known as
+ViewContainers, contain a DOM element which acts as an anchor.
+The anchor is either a `template` or
+a `script` element depending on your browser.
+It is used to identify where the child Views will be
+inserted.

 ## Component Views

 A View can also contain Components.
-Components contain Shadow DOM for encapsulating their internal rendering state.
-Unlike ViewPorts which can contain zero or more Views, the Component always contain exactly one Shadow View.
+Components contain Shadow DOM for encapsulating their internal
+rendering state.
+Unlike ViewPorts which can contain zero or more Views, the Component always contain
+exactly one Shadow View.

 ```
 <div>                            | viewA